Photographer Profile Series

 “With this, I was involved in media day, and got to tour the brand-new Navy warship as well as attend the ceremony as a photographer,” he added.
 “Lastly, I was asked if I wanted to capture the first cruise ship arrival in 13 years this summer, from the aerial lift bridge [with the bridge operator].
 All of these experiences have been from my photography, and ones that I will surely not forget!”

-Not too shabby for less than two years of experience, and is mainly self-taught.
+Not too shabby for less than two years of experience, and being mainly self-taught.

 Bjornberg insists it’s more about having a good eye than having the fanciest tools.
 “I want other photographers to know that you don’t have to go out and buy the latest and greatest equipment,” he shared.
 “I bought two refurbished pieces of equipment.
 You don’t have to spend a lot of money to be a good photographer.”